yarnpkg/rfcs/implemented/0000-workspaces-install-phase-1.md

 # Unresolved questions

-Running lifecycle scripts may cause unexpected results if they require a specific folder structure in node_modules.
+* Running lifecycle scripts may cause unexpected results if they require a specific folder structure in node_modules.

+* How do we prevent people from publishing package and forgetting to setup correct dependencies for every workspace?
+E.g. `left-pad` may be absent from a workspace package.json and be present in the workspace root package.json.
+Testing the workspace code with node_modules installed in the root won't reveal this issue.